mozilla/bigquery-etl/sql_generators/gecko_trace/README.md

 7. **gecko_trace_bug_reports_v1** — One row per `stable_trace_id` that has a Bugzilla bug.
    The script only creates the table.
 The weekly reporter inserts and updates the rows.

+### Mapper caches (`script.sql`, create only, DAG `bqetl_gecko_trace`)

+8. **gecko_trace_source_revisions_v1** — One row per `app_build`.
+Gives the Searchfox tree,
+   the hg revision and the git revision of the build.
+A NULL `git_rev` marks a build that could not be resolved.
+9. **gecko_trace_blame_lines_v1** — One row per event source line at one git revision.
+   Gives the revision that introduced the line and the position the line had there.
+   A line that does not exist at a revision has NULL origin fields.

+The scripts only create the tables.
+The daily mapper inserts the rows.

 ### Aggregate views

 The `gecko_trace_aggregates` dataset has these views.
 Each one combines all applications.